There are no events in the calendar at the moment

 In this prospective study from Herlev Hospital in Denmark 95 strokepatients (n= >65 years) were examined with Zenicor thumb-ECG twice daily for 30 days and at the same time monitored with a 5 day Holter.
 Previously undiagnosed PAF was detected in 20 patients (21,1%) with the Zenicor thumb-ECG and 17 (17,9%) with the 5 day Holter monitor.
 The difference was not statistically significant.
 10 of the patients were found with both methods.
 76% of the patients preferred the Zenicor-ECG and 2% preferred the Holter monitor.

-Detection of Atrial Fibrillation with Intermittent Handheld Electrocardiogram in Patients with Ischemic Stroke and Transient Ischemic Attack
+Detection of Atrial Fibrillation with Intermittent Handheld Electrocardiogram in Patients with Ischaemic Stroke and Transient Ischemic Attack

 Olsson, A-S. & Engdahl, J.